|View of the shore as our tender pulled into the dock at Isle of Pines, New Caledonia.|

 Photo from one year ago today, April 28, 2017:

 The workaround for grabbing last year’s photo is not working around again due to the poor signal on the ship.
-Today’s a sea day with everyone is online.
+Today’s a sea day when everyone is online.
 We’ll post the missing photos once we move to a new location.
 Thanks for your patience.